drew-buley/ECE-Coursework-projects/README.md

 This repository houses a few of the projects I have undertaken during my coursework here at Clemson.

-Projects usually were completed over the course of 1 intensive week that included project coding, debugging, testing, and documenting.
+Projects usually were completed over the course of 1 intensive week that included coding, debugging, testing, and documenting.

 Key areas of focus were:
  - learning how/when to utilize different ADTs